strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 This approach ensures that Strimzi can reliably configure the fields required for correct cluster functionality, while still allowing other actors to manage fields outside of Strimzi’s ownership.

-## How it works in practice?
+## How Server-Side Apply works in practice

 Theory is nice, but let’s see Server-Side Apply in action.
-To try out this feature, you first need to enable the `ServerSideApplyPhase1` feature gate, as mentioned earlier, in the Deployment of the Strimzi Cluster Operator:
+To try out this feature, you first need to enable the `ServerSideApplyPhase1` feature gate in the `Deployment` resource for the Strimzi Cluster Operator:

 ```yaml
 ...